SoborawinThoy/Google-Data-Analytics-Capstone-Case-Study-/README.md

       -  Data > Get Data (Power Query) > Launch Power Query Editor
       -  Get data > Select all of the years > Combine > Append queries
       -  Close & Load
-   9. Create a Filter throughout the columns then filter the countries by Overall Ranks, analyze the data and capture any trends or relationship:
+   9. Created a Filter throughout the columns then sort the countries by Overall Ranks from lowest ranked country to highest ranked country, analyze the data and capture any trends or relationship:

+      <a href="Capstone Project Dashboard.xlsx">Click here to View the Excel</a>

        - Key trends:
-          - Many of the countries that were ranked the lowest have a low Economy (GDP per Capita) score but their happiness score isn’t too low either
+          - Many of the countries ranked the lowest exhibit a low Economy (GDP per Capita) score, yet their happiness score remains relatively higher.
-          - When it comes to family support, it seems like that plays a big factor in the happiness score as many of the top countries contain a high family support score
+          - Regarding family support, it appears to be a significant factor influencing the happiness score, as many top-ranked countries demonstrate a high family support score.
-          - When it comes to Health (life expectancy) many of the lower countries have a low health score and these countries are within Sub-Saharan Africa, which makes a lot of sense knowing what the limited resources that the country has for basic nutrition and medicines
+          - In terms of Health (life expectancy), lower-ranked countries often have a low health score, particularly those situated in Sub-Saharan Africa.
+This observation aligns with the understanding of limited resources in these countries, affecting basic nutrition and access to medicines.
           - For the freedom score, Greece from 2017 -2019 has been in the bottom 10
                - Iran scored a 0.00 score in 2015 because the prior year, [“Repressive elements within the security and intelligence forces and the judiciary retained wide powers and continued to be the main perpetrators of rights abuses.”](https://www.hrw.org/world-report/2015/country-chapters/iran) but the year after that, Iran ranking jumped, and was no longer in the bottom 10.
                - Sudan in 2016, scored a 0.00, due to violence outbreaks
                - Angola fell to the bottom in 2018 because [a new president was elected](https://www.hrw.org/world-report/2018/country-chapters/angola) limiting their freedom
-         - When it comes to Government corruption, the trend to be seen is that many of the bottom 10 countries are located in Central and Eastern Europe region
+         - Concerning Government corruption, a noticeable trend is observed, with many of the bottom 10 countries located in the Central and Eastern Europe region.
-         - When it comes to the Generosity score, there isn’t a trend or a correlation seen within the data, this would require a deeper look into the country itself
+         - On the other hand, regarding the Generosity score, no apparent trend or correlation is evident within the data.
+Further investigation into each country is necessary to understand the nuances influencing their Generosity score.

-   10. Create two seperate Pivot tables to get the "Top 10 Happiest countries" and "Top 10 Unhappiest Countries", each tables includes Average of Happiness Score, Average of Economy (GDP per Capita), Average of Government Corruption and Average of Freedom
+   11. Two seperate Pivot tables was created to get the "Top 10 Happiest countries" and "Top 10 Unhappiest Countries", each tables includes Average of Happiness Score, Average of Economy (GDP per Capita), Average of Government Corruption and Average of Freedom
-   11. Using both Pivot tables, a Dashboard is created in a new tab linked with slicers for "Year", "Overall Rank" and "Country Corruption"
+   12. Using both Pivot tables, a Dashboard is created in a new tab linked with slicers for "Year", "Overall Rank" and "Country Corruption"

        <a href="Capstone Project Dashboard.xlsx">Click here to View the Excel Dashboard</a>

-   12. To narrow down the list and to find the Best countries and Worst countries, the dataset is then taken into SQL
+   13. To narrow down the list and to find the Best countries and Worst countries, the dataset is then taken into SQL

   #### SQL

-   I imported the cleaned World Happiness dataset into SQL to create a dashboard focusing on the happiest and least happy countries in the world for the years 2015 to 2019.
-Initially, my goal was to filter the data to identify countries that met specific criteria, such as high scores in Happiness, Economy, Government Corruption, and Freedom compared to the global averages.
-To further narrow down the list, I aimed to find countries that consistently met these conditions throughout the entire 2015-2019 period.
+I imported the cleaned World Happiness dataset into SQL with the objective of creating a dashboard that focuses on the happiest and least happy countries worldwide from 2015 to 2019.
+Initially, my goal was to filter the data and identify countries meeting specific criteria, including high scores in Happiness, Economy, Government Corruption, and Freedom compared to global averages.
+To further refine the list, I aimed to find countries consistently meeting these conditions throughout the entire 2015-2019 period.

-   To achieve this, I employed a common table expression (CTE) and joined it with my original query.
-The resulting table was then exported to Excel for more in-depth analysis.
-This analysis served as the basis for identifying countries favorable for initiating business ventures.
-   Subsequently, I reversed the conditions to pinpoint countries that consistently scored below average in these criteria.
-This was instrumental in identifying regions where business opportunities might not be as promising.
+To achieve this, I utilized a common table expression (CTE) and integrated it with my original query.
+The resulting table was then exported to Excel for more detailed analysis.
+This analysis served as the foundation for identifying countries conducive to initiating business ventures.
+Subsequently, I reversed the conditions to pinpoint countries consistently scoring below average in these criteria.
+This process was pivotal in identifying regions where business opportunities might not be as promising.

-   The data from these two analyses was exported to Excel, allowing for detailed examination and further research into why some countries consistently scored high, while others consistently scored below average.
-This holistic approach enables data-driven decision-making for business opportunities and risk assessment.
+The data resulting from these two analyses was exported to Excel, facilitating a comprehensive examination and further research into the reasons behind consistent high and below-average scores for different countries.
+This holistic approach provides a foundation for data-driven decision-making in assessing business opportunities and potential risks.

    -- For this Query, we're narrowing down to find a country that best fits the query and to see which country shows up the most